-Site optimisation ensures that pages load quickly, are mobile-friendly, and that URLs are SEO friendly.
-Beyond this, there are now many modern, technical factors to be aware of, such as valid HTTPS and schema markup.
-A lack of any of these factors affect the user experience, and directly/indirectly affect how Google rates your website.
+More traditional website optimisation ensures that content and Meta data are optimised, and that URLs are SEO friendly.
+In recent years however, there are many more modern, technical factors to be aware of.
+Such as mobile-responsiveness, page speeds, valid HTTPS and schema markup.
+A lack of any of these factors affect the user experience, and can directly/indirectly affect how Google rates your website.